Alice in Wongaland — Intro

 Being a progressive jackpot, the total prize will just keep rising until it is won.
 A portion of every player’s wagers in the game is set aside as prize money, so the more you play, the better your prize.

-Finally, Humpty Dumpty the egg is sitting around with free spins under his shell.
-You could score five to nine free spins whenever you get three, four or five Humpty Dumpty symbols on a payline.
-These free spins are played at the same bet level that you were playing with when you triggered the feature.
+Finally, Humpty Dumpty the egg is sitting around with extra spins under his shell.
+You could score five to nine extra spins whenever you get three, four or five Humpty Dumpty symbols on a payline.
+These extra spins are played at the same bet level that you were playing with when you triggered the feature.